 Estate beneficiaries and executors can disagree on how the estate should be conducted and when and how it should be distributed.
 This situation can be exacerbated by the fact that there is no Will or no directions in the Will.

 The estate administrator or executor has the final say in estate distribution.
-When a distribution can be made in more then one way, it is often best to get beneficiaries involved in the decision making process.
+When a distribution can be made in more than one way, it is often best to get beneficiaries involved in the decision-making process.
 This avoids later misunderstandings and even litigation.

 The estate administrator or executor is the first person we turn to when attempting to resolve distribution issues.
 However, all of the administrator/executor’s distributions are subject to the court’s review, and major distributions are subject to the court’s approval.
 So if an administrator or executor fails to yield to a reasonable request of a beneficiary, the beneficiary should seek court intervention.

 We will now go over a few common situations where property distribution can be made in more than one way.

 If a substantial item of real estate is left to more then one person, some beneficiaries might want to sell the property, while other beneficiaries might want to continue using the property.
 We’ve seen this especially when some people think that the real estate market will go up, and some think that it will go down.
 It’s also a common scenario when one beneficiary is living in the house and the other beneficiaries want to sell it and split the money.

 Who Gets What

 With different items of similar value, who gets which item?
 The list of examples is endless – piano or guitar, boat or car, etc. If feasible, it might work to liquidate the items and split the proceeds so that both parties will end up with similar items (i.e., sell the boat, so that both beneficiaries can buy a car).
 In situations where selling an item is not an option, and a distribution disagreement ensues.

 Personal items and items with intangible value or sentimental value, such as family mementos and jewelry are often subject of distribution disagreements.